fkfaisal/thermovision/README.md

 # FeverDetector

-Detect people who have fevers with FLIR Lepton + PureThermal Smart I/O Module on Linux or Mac All these files are copied from following git: https://github.com/MakeHub-tw/FeverDetector
+Detect people who have fevers with FLIR Lepton + PureThermal Smart I/O Module on Linux or Mac.

+All these files are copied from following git: https://github.com/MakeHub-tw/FeverDetector